 Can I tell you what happened here?

-All these potential candidates are flown to Washington to meet the Republican senatorial campaign committee.
+All these potential candidates are flown to Washington to meet the Republican Senatorial Campaign Committee.

-And they come in together on flights and they got their bags and they're out on a curb waiting to get in a car and a bunch of Republican leaders, pretending to be reporters, come up to them with microphones and cameras and start shouting questions to them about abortion and rape.
+And they come in together on flights and they got their bags and they're out on the curb waiting to get in a car and a bunch of Republican leaders, pretending to be reporters, come up to them with microphones and cameras and start shouting questions to them about abortion and rape.

-Fake reporters, Republicans would come up to these newly arrived chosen candidates and ask them, so tell me, rape's okay, right?
+Fake reporters, Republicans, would come up to these newly arrived chosen candidates and ask them, so tell me, rape's okay, right?

 You think rape, in some cases, it's a natural existence.

-And say if somebody gets pregnant for rape, it's okay, right, right.
+And say if somebody gets pregnant for rape, it's okay, right, right?

 And it turns out it's just a training exercise.